yunruse/nuclear-graph/README.md

 # Semi-empirical mass formula for binding energy and its discrepancies

-Two graphs on the Semi-Empirical Mass Formula (SEMF), an approximation for binding energy, as configured with least-squares fit<sup>1</sup>, and as contrasted to experimentally-obtained mass discrepancies<sup>2</sup>.
+Graphs on the Semi-Empirical Mass Formula (SEMF), an approximation for binding energy, as configured with least-squares fit<sup>1</sup>, and as contrasted to experimentally-obtained mass discrepancies<sup>2</sup>.

-These graphs are used in a small undergraduate summary paper by myself labelled "Nuclear organisation", which explains the theory behind these graphs in better detail; the text will be transcluded here when it is completed.
+These graphs are used in some undergraduate papers; I have uncluded them in relevant Wikipedia articles (click the images for their Wikimedia Commons pages).
+As such, they are in the public domain under the Creative Commons CC0 license.

-These graphs are available on Wikimedia Commons (click the images for their descriptions), and as such are in the public domain under the Creative Commons CC0 license.
-I am happy to accept any and all pull requests so that this is consistent with Wikipedia.
+I'm currently managing these graphs, so please send a pull request to maintain consistency with the Wikipedia versions.

 ## Prediction
 <a href="https://commons.wikimedia.org/wiki/File:Semi-empirical_mass_formula.png">